Ohio State vs. UCLA Women's Basketball Predictions & Picks - December 18

 Ohio State Schedule Analysis

-- Against the Penn State Lady Lions, a top 50 team in our computer rankings, the Buckeyes captured their best win of the season on December 10, a 94-84 home victory.
+- When the Buckeyes defeated the Penn State Lady Lions, the No. 32 team in our computer rankings, by a score of 94-84 on December 10, it was their season's best win.

-- Ohio State has four wins over Quadrant 2 teams, the most in Division 1.
+- Ohio State has the most Quadrant 2 wins in the country (four).

 Get tickets for any college basketball game this season at Ticketmaster!